 With BCS Plus, you can either use preset filtering policies or create customized policies for a particular user or group, and base policies on either categories, domains, or URLs.

 Configuring Local or LDAP Users and Groups

-If you have not already done so, you can either manually add local users and groups, or synchronize your LDAP / AD services with the Barracuda Content Shield service – this enables you to apply policies by users and / or groups.
-To connect to your LDAP, see LDAP Active Directory and Barracuda Content Shield.
+If you have not already done so, you can either manually add local users and groups, or synchronize your LDAP / AD services with the BCS service – this enables you to apply policies by users and / or groups.
+To connect to your LDAP, see LDAP Active Directory and BCS.
 Or you can choose to Manually Configure Local Users and groups.